NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/deployments.md

 The main file in a deployment folder is `journal.jsonl`.
 This is were Hardhat Ignition writes every operation it takes, before executing it.

-This file allows Hardhat Ignition to resume the deployment.
+The journal file allows Hardhat Ignition to resume the deployment.

 ## Contract Artifacts and `BuildInfo`s